varnish/vagent2/README.rst

 OPTIONS
 =======

+-C cafile
+            CA certificate for use by the cURL module.
+For use when the VAC register URL is specified as https using a certificate that can not be validated with the certificates in the system's default certificate
+            directory.

+-c port     Port number to listen for incomming connections.
+Defaults to
+            6085.

+-d          Run in foreground.

+-g group    Group to run as.
+Defaults to varnish.

+-H directory
+            Specify where html files are found.
+This directory will be accessible through ``/html/``.
+The default provides a proof of concept front end.

+-h          Print help.

 -K file
             Path to a file containing a single line representing the username and password required to authenticate.
 The file is the only required configuration of the agent.
 It should have a format of ``username:password``.

+-n name     Specify the varnishd name.
+Should match the ``varnishd -n``
+            option.
+Amongst other things, this name is used to construct a path to the SHM-log file.

+-P pidfile  Write pidfile.

 -p directory
             Specify persistence directory.
 This is where VCL is stored.
 See ``varnish-agent -h`` to see the compiled in default.

--H directory
-            Specify where html files are found.
-This directory will be accessible through ``/html/``.
-The default provides a proof of concept front end.

--n name     Specify the varnishd name.
-Should match the ``varnishd -n``
-            option.
-Amongst other things, this name is used to construct a path to the SHM-log file.
+-q          Quiet mode.
+Only log/output warnings/errors.

+-r          Read-only mode.
+Only accept GET, HEAD and OPTIONS request
+            methods.

 -S secretfile
             Path to the shared secret file, used to authenticate with